 What is mum guilt?

 Well, if you ask the dictionary, mum guilt is not existing.
 You may no out of the experience it most definitely is real emotion indeed.
-In the urban dictionary mum guilt is recognized though with the following definition:
+In the urban dictionary mum guilt is recognised though with the following definition:

 Did you ever feel like this?
-I think it is a good statement, but mum guilt is much more than this.
+I think it is a fair statement, but mum guilt is much more than this.
 I can most definitely feel guilty without doing activities for myself too.
 Minor daily choices and actions can trigger a sensation of mum guilt.
 It is almost a skill, not sure it is a good one though.

 Where do mums feel guilty about then?